 Limestone is universally timeless and has been used in architecture all over the world for thousands of years.
 It’s also extremely versatile and available in various textures, shapes, colors, and surface treatments.
 Like bluestone, it can also receive a thermal treatment to create a more uniform surface texture.

-Pros of Using Limestone
+Advantages of Using Limestone

 The variety of light colors deflect heat and keep these stones from getting hot in the sun.
 This makes them an excellent choice for hardscaped patios and surrounding pools if you’re often barefoot in the summer.

-Cons of Using Limestone
+Disadvantages of Using Limestone

 Limestone is quite vulnerable to anything acidic, so it’s best to keep it away from any fruit trees to avoid potential staining.
 It’s also quite heavy, which can lead to more expensive transportation costs.